rextechs/AzureIoTBootcamp/Day1-HOL3.md

 Windows IoT Core device is a small device with lesser resources, so we'll be doing most the steps on your lab development machine, then deploy the module to the IoT Core device.

 ## Prerequisites

 - An instance of IoT Hub from the previous HOL
 - IoT Core device, for instance an Intel Compute Stick PC.

 ## Step 1 : Register the IoT Core device as an Azure IoT Edge device

 In some occasions, command line is the only interface available.
 In this lab, we are going to use the Azure Command Line Interface (CLI)to create devices.

-### 1. Sing in to your Azure account.
+### 1. Sing in to your Azure account

 If you hadn't signed in to your account.
 Use the login command which will open a web browser, and sign in to your account with your credential.